NHS Electronic Prescription Service: History

 In August 2018 NHS Digital announced that all the 1,311 eligible GP practices in London could use the service.

 From November 2019 digital-only prescriptions were introduced across England.
-Patients may choose to have a paper prescription if they do not want to specify a pharmacy.

 In July 2021 it was announced that hospital trusts in England could begin testing electronic prescribing in Autumn 2021.
 This would enable hospital outpatient prescriptions to be sent electronically to patients’ nominated community pharmacy, and prescriptions to be sent to home care providers.